zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Tightness on. is a canal that has been angry at Sabrahmacharin The same stiffness will be made.
 The pointed soil of the heart shall be dispelled.
 Ragama Hula, the name Hula, the name of Hula, is born.
-Discreet heart Thepul produced shall not read words which exceed time and cold time” is Sare words with consciousness.
+Discreet heart Thepul produced shall not read words which exceed time and cold time" is Sare words with consciousness.
 Suitable for the time with the sense doctrine Say the words that have a corner.
 Time Time Time and Cold Time Which?
 Words that exceed time shall not say words that exceed time.
 Time and